himbeer-toni/WebGit/README.md

 alternatives (to F12) every time I reminded it.

-Taken all this together I recommend using Copilot, as it saves significant amounts of time and surprises with elegant code (at least I've seen this for bash, CSS, HTML and PHP and even PERL).
+Taken all this together I recommend using Copilot, as it saves significant amounts of time and - from time to time - surprises with quite elegant code (at least I've seen this for bash, CSS, HTML and PHP and even PERL).

 ### License